Frequently Asked Questions about Florida Criminal Laws, Procedures and Penalties

 - Misdemeanor of the second degree, with penalties of up to 60 days in jail

 - Felony of the first degree, with penalties of 20 years up to life in prison depending on the nature of the offense (details are laid out in Chapter 775 Section 83 of the Florida criminal statutes)

 - Felony of the second degree, with penalties of up to 15 years in prison

 - Felony of the third degree, with penalties of up to 5 years in prison

 Also see our criminal procedures page.

-A Withhold of Adjudication, also known as deferred prosecution is a chance to have your record kept clean and no conviction entered if you complete the terms of your probation.
+A Withhold of Adjudication, also known as a deferred prosecution is a chance to have your record kept clean and no conviction entered if you complete the terms of your probation.
 If the court agrees to the deal, and you complete all the agreed upon terms and programs, the conviction is removed.
 No criminal conviction will appear on your record.